laugustyniak/personal-website/content/project/gb/index.md

   # - kajdanowicz
 ---

-# Our objective

 The creation of the Machine Learning models and processing pipeline to acquire, preprocess, extract, model, and recommend companies and people as Sales leads.
-The project covered gathering business requirements, data exploration of what is possible, designing the ML architecture, creation of many datasets and data labeling pipelines, and of course, the implementation of a recommendation model.
+The project covered gathering business requirements, data exploration of what is possible, designing the ML architecture, creating many datasets and data labeling pipelines, and implementing a recommendation model.

 <!-- <p align="center">
   <img src="network.png">